 I’m not sure why we thought this plan would keep us any drier.
-By this time the rain was falling sideways and the Roman excavations were not under cover.
-“I’ll try and do most of the talking inside in the entry display area” our guide told us kindly.
-I suppose she wasn’t too keen to get drenched either.
+By this time, the rain was falling sideways and the Roman excavations were not under cover.
+“I’ll try to do most of the talking inside in the entry display area,” our guide told us kindly.
+I suppose she wasn’t too keen to get drenched, either.

 She told us that the work there was carried out by volunteers, and had begun over 40 years ago.
-At that time it was thought that two successive Roman forts had been built on the site but as they years went by, they discovered about nine forts had been demolished and rebuilt.
+At that time, it was thought that two successive Roman forts had been built on the site but as the years went by, they discovered about nine forts had been demolished and rebuilt.
 The painstakingly slow work will probably take another hundred years to complete

 Talk over, it was time to pull on the raincoats, seize our umbrellas and head out to view the excavations close up.
 First stop was down the paths towards the remains of the village where the camp followers would have lived just outside the fort.

-The camp followers comprised of the soldiers’ relatives, merchants, craftsmen, slaves and priests.
-The soldiers were generally well paid and in silver, so most armies would attract a number of civilians who, once the soldiers had set up a permanent base, would settle themselves close by.
+The camp followers comprised the soldiers’ relatives, merchants, artisans, slaves and priests.
+The soldiers were well paid and in silver, so most armies would attract a crowd of civilians who, once the soldiers had set up a permanent base, would settle themselves close by.

-Standing there gazing out over the remains of the fort it was hard to get my head around the fact that these ruins were originally buildings constructed between 1,600 and 1,900 years ago.
+Standing there gazing out over the remains of the fort, it was hard to get our head around the fact that these ruins were originally buildings constructed between 1,600 and 1,900 years ago.
 What was life like back then?
 What would it have looked like?
 Thankfully AI can give us an idea as you’ll see in this YouTube video.

 Vindolanda is located at Bardon Mill, Hexham NE47 7JN

 For more information visit the official website http://www.vindolanda.com/